North Kowloon Magistracy: SCAD Implementation

+After 10 years in the city, SCAD announced in March 2020 that it would discontinue studies at its Hong Kong location by June, citing concerns about student safety and academic quality following the 2019–20 Hong Kong protests and the COVID-19 pandemic.
+SCAD students in Hong Kong were given the option to transfer to other SCAD campuses if they wanted to continue their studies.
+The building was returned to the city upon the expiry of its lease.

 Controversy over revitalisation scheme

 Much controversy had arisen in the bidding process of the Scheme.
 Cantonese opera 'big sister' Liza Wang Ming-Chun who led the Chinese Artist Association of Hong Kong had submitted a proposal of renovating the Magistracy into a Cantonese opera training and performance centre.
 Immediately before the announcement of the result, Wang claimed that her association's plan would be rejected and the outcome was already 'fixed'.
 Wang's outburst has caused much public outcry and as a result the chairman of the Advisory Committee on Revitalization of Historic Buildings, Bernard Charnwut Chan, had to clean up the rumours on air.

-On 17 February 2009, Liza Wang strongly protested against the result of the scheme, said she wanted to cry and threatened to take the matter up with Chief Executive Donald Tsang.
+On 17 February 2009, Liza Wang strongly protested against the result of the scheme, said she wanted to cry and threatened to take the matter up with then Chief Executive Donald Tsang.
 The emotional outburst had drawn a big audience from the public and the incident was reported in the media for days.
-It was later reported in the newspapers that the association's initial proposal had a comparable score to the ultimate winner SCAD but fell short at the interview stage because Wang was unable to convince the Advisory Committee with an estimated operating cost of $15 million and foreseeable difficulty in raising funds.
+It was later reported in the newspapers that the association's initial proposal had a comparable score to the ultimate winner SCAD, but fell short at the interview stage because Wang was unable to convince the Advisory Committee, with an estimated operating cost of $15 million and foreseeable difficulty in raising funds.